abenassi/xlseries/README.md

 * Start building meta-heuristics to (1) evaluate and compare alternative outputs for the same spreadsheet (pandas data frames) and ranking them by *quality* and (2) build evaluators to determine if a pandas data frame is to be considered a well scraped time data series or not.

 * Start working in the still virgin area of *discovering the parameters*.
-The package still need a list of [parameters](https://github.com/abenassi/xlseries/blob/master/xlseries/strategies/discover/parameters.py) to process the excel files.
+The package still need a list of critical [parameters](https://github.com/abenassi/xlseries/blob/master/xlseries/strategies/discover/parameters.py) to process the excel files.
 Many approaches will have to be researched to start building strategies for discovering the parameters of an excel file with time data series:
     - Every parameter has a new module with a bunch of possible strategies to discover it.
     - Machine learning that takes low level input parameters (size of sheet, types of cell values, cell values formatting, etc.) and output the discovered higher level parameter.
-    - Trying random parameters and examining the output of the package as a way to discover the correct parameter.
+    - Trying random parameters and examining the output of the package as a way to discover the correct parameter (this is the only approach explored up to this moment).

 * Start writing the docs.